Di-Is/cvat/site/content/en/docs/api_sdk/cli/_index.md

 ## Examples - functions

-**Note**: The functionality described in this section can only be used with the CVAT Enterprise or CVAT Cloud.
+**Note**: The functionality described in this section relies on the native functions API (`/api/functions`).
+It is available on CVAT Online, CVAT Enterprise, and on self-hosted CVAT OSS deployments starting with version 2.42.0 (make sure the `cvat.apps.functions` Django app is enabled).
+For docker compose users, the bundled `sam2-agent` service described in the
+{{< ilink "/docs/annotation/auto-annotation/segment-anything-2-tracker" "SAM2 tracker guide" >}}
+keeps a CLI agent online inside your stack.

 ### Create